 Cut a piece of 1/4-inch elastic 2 inches smaller than the end of the sleeve.

-Secure a safety pin onto one end on the elastic.
+Secure a safety pin onto one end of the elastic.
 Use the safety pin to push and pull the elastic through the tunnel.
 Do not let the end of the elastic get hidden in the tunnel.
-Sew the elastic together at the ends with a straight stitch, and backstitch a couple times to secure.
+Sew the elastic together at the ends with a straight stitch and backstitch a couple times to secure.